 Recently trained ADR paralegals are also empowering the communities by equipping them with knowledge of ADR, its mechanisms, and channels through different legal awareness clinics.
 During the reporting quarter, 34 cases (out of 104 cases) were referred through our trained paralegals.

 IMPROVING THE DEMAND side of ADR

 Dispute Resolution through Mediation: ADR AND OPPORTUNITIES FOR THE INDUSTRY

-Q

-DISPUTE RESOLUTION

-THROUGH MEDIATION

-Alternative Dispute

-Resolution and

-Opportunities for

-the Industry

 Foreign investors actively seek to invest in countries that have robust Alternative Dispute Resolution (ADR) systems as a security for significant investments.
 There has been a dire need for a platform for business leaders, mediators, legal practitioners, and government officials to come together and discuss how mediation can transform the dispute resolution landscape in Pakistan - which may also result in increased domestic and foreign investment in the country.

-o cater to this situation, LAS and Musaliha International Center for Alternative Dispute Resolution (MICADR), in collaboration with the Federation of Pakistan Chambers of Commerce and Industries (FPCCI) hosted Pakistan's first-ever ADR Conference for Industry Leaders and Business Experts in Islamabad.
+o cater to this situation, LAS and Musaliha International Center for Alternative Dispute Resolution (MICADR), in collaboration with the Federation Chambers Pakistan Commerce and Industries (FPCCI) hosted Pakistan's first-ever ADR Conference for Industry Leaders and Business Experts in Islamabad.

-The conference was attended by prominent judges of the Supreme Court and Islamabad High
+The conference was attended by prominent judges of the Supreme and Islamabad High Court

-Court, Internationally Accredited Mediators and master mediation trainers. representatives from Chamber of Commerce & the Industry in Karachi, Rawalpindi, Islamabad, Faisalabad, Special Technology Zones Authority (STZA), Pakistan Institute of Development Economics, Aga Khan Development Network (AKDN), Ministry of Law and Justice (MoLJ), Federal Tax Ombudsman of Pakistan, Sui Southern Gas Company Limited (SSGC), Jazz, and other leading
+Court, Internationally Accredited Mediators and master mediation trainers. representatives from Chamber of Commerce & Industry in Karachi, Rawalpindi, Islamabad, Faisalabad, Special Technology Zones Authority (STZA), Pakistan Institute of Development Economics, Aga Khan Development Network (AKDN), Ministry of Law and Justice (MoLJ), Federal Tax Ombudsman of Pakistan.
+Southern Gas Company Limited (SSGC), Jazz, and other leading entities across Pakistan.

-Fa

-resc

-maxi

-per Al

-4

-entities across Pakistan.

-More

-flexibility

-process allows for

-unique, mutually

-heneficial

-solutions

-ower Cost

-also greater

-avings due to continued

-business

-AMABAD SERENA HOT

 The conference introduced and promoted mediation as a premier means for Business-to-Business, Industry-to-Industry, and business/industry-to-regulator dispute resolution in Pakistan.
-The occasion also portrayed MICADR's offerings, including state-ofthe-art mediation, arbitration, and negotiation services for organizations, corporate entities, and regulatory bodies.
+The occasion also portrayed MICADR's offerings, including state-ofmediation, arbitration, negotiation services for organizations, corporate entities, and regulatory bodies.

-Vhy opt for ADR?